thatmlopsguy/thatmlopsguy.github.io/content/projects.md

 # 👨‍💻 Projects

+I’ve worked on a bunch of different things over the years.
 This is a small list of projects I have done during the last years.

 The code for most, if not all of them, can be found on my [github](https://github.com/thatmlopsguy) account.